nf-core/sarek/docs/ASCAT.md

 LogRi(tumor)=log2((countsAi(tumor)+countsBi(tumor))/(countsAi(normal)+countsBi(normal))-1 - median(log2((countsA(tumor)+countsB(tumor))/(countsA(normal)+countsB(normal))-1)
 ```

 where:

-- `i` corresponds to the postions of all SNPs in the loci file.
+*i* corresponds to the postions of all SNPs in the loci file.
-- `CountsA` and `CountsB` are vectors containing number of reads supporting the `A` and `B` alleles of all SNPs
+*CountsA* and *CountsB* are vectors containing number of reads supporting the *A* and *B* alleles of all SNPs
-- `A` = the major allele
+*A* = the major allele
-- `B` = the minor allele
+*B* = the minor allele
-- Minor and major alleles are defined in the loci file (it actually doesn't matter which one is defied as A and B in this application).
+*Minor* and *major* alleles are defined in the loci file (it actually doesn't matter which one is defied as A and B in this application)

-Calculation of LogR and BAF based on AlleleCount output is done as in [runASCAT.R](https://github.com/cancerit/ascatNgs/tree/dev/perl/share/ascat/runASCAT.R)
+Calculation of LogR and BAF based on AlleleCount output is done as in [runASCAT.R](https://github.com/cancerit/ascatNgs/tree/dev/perl/share/ascat/runASCAT.R) in the ascatNgs repository on Github.

 ### Loci file